+Tingly, numbing, nuanced, complex, and of course spicy; made with a dozen spices and aromatics, chiles and freshly ground Sichuan peppercorns.
+This authentic Chinese condiment has a medium heat level and a numbing, tingling sensation on the tongue from the Sichuan peppercorns that accents the hot chilis.
 Our Sichuan Chili Oil offers layers and layers of flavor, not just heat.
-The flavor concept of “ma la”, the hallmark of Sichuan cuisine, is named for the Chinese characters for “numbing” and “spicy”.
-Sichuan peppercorns provide a tingly numbness on the tongue that accents the hot chilis.
-With a medium heat level this Sichuan sauce is meant to be used generously.
+The flavor concept of “ma la”, the hallmark of Szechuan cuisine, is named for the Chinese characters for “numbing” and “spicy”.
+For maximum mala, we freshly grind the best Sichuan peppercorns available and add them to two types of chile flakes and an umami-rich infused oil.
+With a medium heat level this Sichuanese sauce is meant to be used generously.